Start9Labs/btcpayserver-startos/README.md

-# Wrapper for btcpayserver
+# BTCPay Server for StartOS

 [BTCPay Server](https://btcpayserver.org/) is a self-hosted, open-source cryptocurrency payment processor.
 It's secure, private, censorship-resistant and free.
-This repository creates the `s9pk` package that is installed to run `btcpayserver` on [embassyOS](https://github.com/Start9Labs/embassy-os/).
+This repository creates the `s9pk` package that is installed to run `btcpayserver` on [StartOS](https://github.com/Start9Labs/embassy-os/).

 ## Dependencies